genomicsclass/leanpub/manuscript/clustering_and_heatmaps.md

 # Basic Machine Learning

 Machine learning is a very broad topic and a highly active research area.
-In the life sciece, much of what is described as "precision medicine" is an application of machine learning to biomedical data.
-The general idea is predice or discover outcomes from measured predictors.
-Can we discover new types of cancer from gene expression profiles.
+In the life sciences, much of what is described as "precision medicine" is an application of machine learning to biomedical data.
+The general idea is to predict or discover outcomes from measured predictors.
+Can we discover new types of cancer from gene expression profiles?
 Or can we predict drug response from a series of genotypes?
-Here we give brief introductions to two major machine learning component: clustering and class prediction.
+Here we give brief introductions to two major machine learning components: clustering and class prediction.

 ## Clustering

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/clustering_and_heatmaps.Rmd).

-We will demonstrate the concepts and code needed to perform clusturing analysis with the tissue gene expression data:
+We will demonstrate the concepts and code needed to perform clustering analysis with the tissue gene expression data:

 ```r